Beauty and the Beast (2017 film)

-Beauty and the Beast is a 2017 American musical romantic fantasy film directed by Bill Condon from a screenplay by Stephen Chbosky and Evan Spiliotopoulos.
-Produced by Walt Disney Pictures and Mandeville Films, the film is a live action adaptation of Disney's 1991 animated film of the same name, itself an adaptation of Jeanne-Marie Leprince de Beaumont's 1756 version of the fairy tale.
-Starring Emma Watson and Dan Stevens as the eponymous Belle and the Beast, the film features an ensemble and choir cast including Luke Evans, Kevin Kline, Josh Gad, Ewan McGregor, Stanley Tucci, Audra McDonald, Gugu Mbatha-Raw, Ian McKellen, and Emma Thompson.
+Beauty and the Beast is a 2017 American musical romantic fantasy film.
+It is a live-action remake of Disney's 1991 animated film Beauty and the Beast, itself an adaptation of Jeanne-Marie Leprince de Beaumont's version of the fairy tale "Beauty and the Beast".
+Produced by Walt Disney Pictures and Mandeville Films, the film was directed by Bill Condon from a screenplay by Stephen Chbosky and Evan Spiliotopoulos, it stars Emma Watson and Dan Stevens as the title characters, with Luke Evans, Kevin Kline, Josh Gad, Ewan McGregor, Stanley Tucci, Audra McDonald, Gugu Mbatha-Raw, Ian McKellen, and Emma Thompson in supporting roles.

-A live-action Beauty and the Beast remake was first announced in April 2014, with Condon hired to direct it; Watson, Stevens, Evans and the rest of the cast signed on between January and April 2015.
-Filming took place primarily at Shepperton Studios in England from May to August 2015.
-With an estimated budget of around $255 million, it is one of the most expensive films ever made.
+The live-action remake of Beauty and the Beast was first announced in April 2014, with Condon attached to direct.
+The cast members signed on between January and April 2015, and filming took place primarily at Shepperton Studios in England from May to August of that year.
+The estimated production budget was around $255 million.

-Beauty and the Beast premiered at Spencer House in London on February 23, 2017, and was theatrically released in the United States in standard, Disney Digital 3-D, RealD 3D, IMAX, and IMAX 3D formats, along with Dolby Cinema on March 17, 2017.
+Beauty and the Beast had its world premiere at Spencer House in London on February 23, 2017, followed by its American premiere at the El Capitan Theatre in Hollywood on March 2.
+It was then released theatrically in the United States in standard, Disney Digital 3-D, RealD 3D, IMAX, and IMAX 3D formats, as well as Dolby Cinema, on March 17.
 The film received generally positive reviews from critics, who praised its cast, songs, and visual detail.
-It grossed over $1.2 billion worldwide, becoming the highest-grossing live-action musical film, making it the second-highest-grossing film of 2017 (after Star Wars: The Last Jedi), and the tenth-highest-grossing film of all time.
-The film received several accolades, including two nominations at the 90th Academy Awards, four nominations at the 23rd Critics' Choice Awards, and two nominations at the 71st British Academy Film Awards.
-A spin-off television series, Little Town, was in development, but has been postponed indefinitely.
+It grossed over $1.2 billion worldwide, becoming the second-highest-grossing film of 2017 and the tenth-highest-grossing film of all time.
+Amongst Disney's live-action adaptation remakes, it is the second-highest-grossing film to date.
+The film received several accolades, including nominations for Best Production Design and Best Costume Design at the 90th Academy Awards.